Railway electrification: Maintenance costs

 Maintenance costs of the lines may be increased by electrification, but many systems claim lower costs due to reduced wear-and-tear on the track from lighter rolling stock.
 There are some additional maintenance costs associated with the electrical equipment around the track, such as power sub-stations and the catenary wire itself, but, if there is sufficient traffic, the reduced track and especially the lower engine maintenance and running costs exceed the costs of this maintenance significantly.

 Sparks effect

 Newly electrified lines often show a "sparks effect", whereby electrification in passenger rail systems leads to significant jumps in patronage / revenue.
 The reasons may include electric trains being seen as more modern and attractive to ride, faster, quieter and smoother service, and the fact that electrification often goes hand in hand with a general infrastructure and rolling stock overhaul / replacement, which leads to better service quality (in a way that theoretically could also be achieved by doing similar upgrades yet without electrification).
-Whatever the causes of the sparks effect, it is well established for numerous routes that have electrified over decades.
+Whatever the causes of the sparks effect, it is well established for numerous routes that have been electrified over decades.
+This also applies when bus routes with diesel buses are replaced by trolleybuses.
+The overhead wires make the service "visible" even if no bus is running and the existence of the infrastructure gives some long-term expectations of the line being in operation.